A Grateful Thank You A Grateful Thank You

 What are some of the main reasons that you see for creating a performance plan?

-“Lately, I am seeing PIPs that emphasize professionalism, with concerns associated with safety and quality patient care.
-These factors are associated with medical knowledge, medical skills, interpersonal communication, documentation, and inquiry, among others.
+“Lately, I am seeing PIPs that emphasize professionalism, with concerns associated with patient safety and quality patient care.
+These factors are related to medical knowledge, medical skills, interpersonal communication, documentation, and inquiry, among other variables.
 When a Resident progresses through training, their responsibilities increase, and inherent to that, Residents are expected to perform them safely, accurately, and at an independent level.
-Despite many protective layers in training programs, designed to ensure safety and quality healthcare, PIPs seem concerned with whether a Resident can advance given a program’s support framework and timeframe”.
+Despite many protective layers in training programs, designed to ensure safety and quality healthcare, PIPs seem concerned with whether a Resident can advance given a program’s support framework and timeframe.”

 “There are many factors that impact professionalism in training programs, positively, negatively, and sometimes both.
-Some of the most prevalent include high acuity rates, competing demands for time, vague or unclear feedback, and burnout, among others.
+That’s an oversimplification.
+Some of the most prevalent include high acuity rates, competing demands for time, vague or unclear feedback, burnout, and mental health concerns, among others.
 However, it appears that internal communication is a common thread.
-I think these factors are opportunities for designing consistent protocols relative to training, feedback, and follow-up”.
+I think these factors create opportunities to design and communicate protocols for training, feedback, and follow-up.
+Again, this is an oversimplification.”

 How do PIPs get resolved?
 What are the next steps?

-“To begin, we conduct an initial consultation with the Resident (like an “H + P” without the “P”).
-In follow-up, we design and co-create an individual plan with measurable goals and a shared spreadsheet for daily workflow, actionable steps, self-reflective processes, and progress tracking.
-These resources are shared with the Resident and are a key component of weekly, online coaching sessions and plan success.
-With the Resident’s consent, I also recommend meeting as a group, with the Resident and GME department (e.g., Resident, Program Director, Coordinator, and Mentor) to set expectations and confirm the timeline.
+“After the initial consultation with the Resident (like an “H + P” without the “P”), we design and co-create an individual plan with measurable goals and a shared spreadsheet for daily and weekly workflow.
+The spreadsheet contains actionable steps, self-reflective processes, and progress tracking.
+These resources are shared with the Resident and are a key component of weekly, online coaching sessions and success outcomes.
+With the Resident’s consent, I also recommend meeting as a group (Resident, Program Director, Coordinator, Mentor, and me) to verify and set expectations, including the timeline.
 My goal is to engage all stakeholders, support the Resident, and discuss how to realistically implement the actionable steps needed to address the PIP so the Resident fulfills the requirements.
 This last step is critical”.

 What general advice do you have for Residents with a PIP?

 “It’s important to recognize the seriousness of a PIP.
-It is a legal document and has implications for one’s professional development and medical career.
+It is a legal document and has implications for professional development and a medical career.
 I also encourage Residents to organize all written feedback from their program as it pertains to a PIP and confirm all deadlines and topics detailed in the PIP document.
-Next, I suggest contacting a mentor within the department to schedule regular meetings (weekly, bi-weekly, etc.) that can be used for feedback, practice, progress, etc., and select an outside coach to develop the actionable steps needed to fulfill the PIP and provide structure, support, and accountability”.
+I recommend contacting a mentor within the department to schedule regular meetings (weekly, bi-weekly, etc.) that can be used for feedback, practice, progress checking, etc., and select an outside coach to develop the actionable steps needed to fulfill the PIP and provide structure, support, and accountability.”

 Professionalism, ACGME Milestones, and LAS Medical Coaching